How you spend your time is not a logistical question. It is a moral one.

 Time As An Ethical Matter

 There is also the ethical dimension of how you spend other people's time.
 The meeting that could have been an email.
 The request made without regard for what it costs the person asked.
 The lateness that treats other people's schedule as less real than your own.
 Time carelessly consumed from others is a real cost, and the person who does not account for it is taking something that was not offered.
-Being a good steward of time means not just managing your own hours but being honest about what you ask of others' hours.
+Being a good steward of time means managing your own hours and being honest about what you ask of others' hours.

 Deep work also requires adequate rest, which most people give up in the name of getting more done, a trade that reliably produces less.
 Cognitive capacity degrades under sustained output without recovery, and the hours spent working while depleted produce worse results than fewer hours spent with full capacity.
 This is not an argument for less work.
 It is an argument for protecting recovery as seriously as you protect output.